-The question is which is the best drone for you?
+You know you want a camera drone, but a quick search reveals an endless list of drones for sale.
+Which drone is right for you?
 It depends.
 Yeah, I know.
 Who doesn’t hate hearing that?
-But this guide will walk you through the best drones for sale on the market whether you’re a professional, enthusiast or getting your feet wet.
+But this guide will walk you through the best drones for sale on the market whether you’re a professional, enthusiast or an amateur looking to smack one into a pine tree.
+Our old Phantom 3 smelled like a pine tree for weeks.

 Prosumer / Professional Camera Drones

 It’s a space thoroughly dominated by DJI.
 Yuneec is making a play, but the recent additions to DJI’s lineup leave it as nearly the only game in town.
-From enterprise solutions to the P4P and Inspire 2, the company is solidifying itself as the dominant force.
+From enterprise solutions to the high-end consumer Mavic 2, P4P, and Inspire 2, the company is solidifying itself as the dominant force.

-Depending on your use case, the best professional/prosumer drone for its value is the DJI Phantom 4 Pro.
+It will depend on your use case, but dollar for dollar the best prosumer/professional drone is the DJI Mavic 2.

 Photographers or videographers looking to add an aerial platform will not go wrong with the Phantom 4 Pro.
 We wanted a higher bitrate, and it delivered H.264 4K videos at 60fps or H.265 4K at 30fps at a 100Mbps bitrate.